sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 person with an AI assistant much more efficient and you won't lead to less people because you'll just have much more of that being done."

-This Improving Scientific Integrity is limited to the field of healthcare, where there is seemingly a limitless demand.
+This Improving Scientific Integrity proposal is limited to the field of healthcare, where there is seemingly a limitless demand.

 ## 6.3 It'll further isolate people
 **OBJECTION:** Doctors are already complaining that interacting with patients has been replaced by interacting with a laptop  because of electronic medical records.
 Interaction with an AI co-scientist would also replace interactions with people.